PowerShell/vscode-powershell/README.md

 Make sure to fill in the information that is requested in the issue template as it will help us investigate the problem more quickly.

+> Note To automatically create a bug report from within the extension run the *"Report a problem on GitHub"* command.
+Some basic information about your instance and powershell versions will be collected and inserted into a new GitHub issue.

 ### 2. Capture verbose logs and send them to us

 If you're having an issue with crashing or other erratic behavior, add the following